jobe3774/raspend/README.md

     def getCurrentState(self):
         return self.doorBellState

-...
+myApp = RaspendApplication(8080)

 theDoorBell = DoorBell()

-cmdMap = CommandMapping.CommandMap()

-cmdMap.add(CommandMapping.Command(theDoorBell.switchDoorBell))
-cmdMap.add(CommandMapping.Command(theDoorBell.getCurrentState))

-httpd = RaspendHTTPServerThread(shutdownFlag, dataLock, dataDict, cmdMap, args.port)

-httpd.start()
+myApp.addCommand(theDoorBell.switchDoorBell)
+myApp.addCommand(theDoorBell.getCurrentState)

+myApp.run()

 ```

+When all initialization stuff is done (adding commands, creating data acquisition threads), then you start your application by calling the **run** method of **RaspendApplication**.
+The **RaspendApplication** class installs signal handlers for SIGTERM and SIGINT, so you can quit your application by pressing CTRL+C or sending one of the signals via the **kill** command of your shell.

-Please have a look at the examples included in this project to get a better understanding.
+Please have a look at the examples included in this project to get a better understanding. *example1.py* and *example2.py* show how to do most of the work yourself, while *example3.py* shows you the most convenient way of using this framework.

 ## How to use the HTTP interface?

 ### The data part

-As mentioned above, the data acquisition side of your web service writes its data to a shared dictionary you provide it with.
+As mentioned above, the data acquisition side of your web service writes its data to a shared dictionary.
 You can query this data by sending a HTTP GET request to **http://<your-raspberrypi's-ip:port>/data**.
-Your **RaspendHTTPServerThread** then sends the whole shared dictionary as a JSON string.
+The **RaspendHTTPServerThread** then sends the whole shared dictionary as a JSON string.

 Let's say you are measuring the temperatures of different rooms of your house, then the shared dictionary could have the following structure: